-"A drone is not yogurt—it has no expiration date"
+"A drone is not yogurt — it has no expiration date"

 — Telegram channel, on the philosophy of drone employment

-— Speech at NATO summit in Wiesbaden, 18 July 2025
+— Speech at NATO summit in Wiesbaden, July 18, 2025

 "Drone strikes on oil infrastructure deep inside Russia will intensify.
 Territories 1,500–2,000 km inside Russian territory are no longer a 'peaceful rear'"